(No ratings)

 | Food and Beverage | $468 |

 Dr. Artur Chernoguz is a medical specialist in bariatric surgery and pediatric general surgery.
-He obtained his medical school training at Albany Medical College and performed his residency at The Mount Sinai Medical Center, New York.
-Areas of particular interest for Dr. Chernoguz include extracorporeal membrane oxygenation (ECMO), laparoscopic surgery, and weight loss surgery (bariatric surgery).
+In his practice, he is particularly interested in extracorporeal membrane oxygenation (ECMO), laparoscopic surgery, and weight loss surgery (bariatric surgery).
+His education and training includes medical school at Albany Medical College and residency at The Mount Sinai Medical Center, New York.
 Dr. Chernoguz is professionally affiliated with The Miriam Hospital, Rhode Island Hospital (RIH), and Brown Physicians Incorporated.
-According to Brown Physicians Incorporated, he is currently accepting new patients at his office in Providence, RI.
+Dr. Chernoguz's practice in Providence, RI is open to new patients as reported by Brown Physicians Incorporated.